Creatorpravin/tes/internet.md

 # **BROWSERS**

 * Used to display the web pages at GUI.
-* It is using a javascript interpreter(Browser engine) to get elements from render engine.
+* It is using a Browser engine to get elements from render engine.
 Using rendering engine to load img,audio,video,html,etc..,
 * Process the html markup and build the DOM tree.
 * Process css markup and build CSSOM tree.